UniGraz@Museum

 The UniGraz@Museum’s regular opening hours are Monday 10:00–15:00 and Wednesday and Friday 10:00–13:00.

-Flexible guided tours, including outside these times, are available exclusively by prior booking at franz.stangl@uni-graz.at.
+Flexible guided tours, including outside these times, are available exclusively by prior booking at franz.stangl(at)uni-graz.at.

 Hans Gross Kriminalmuseum